agrawal-rohit/pearl-ui/documentationwebsite/docs/theming/customize-theme.md

 };
 ```

-An example of a molecular component config applied to the [Button](../components/forms/Button) component is given below:
+Here's an example of a molecular component config applied to the [Button](../components/forms/Button) component:

 ```js
 const newButtonConfig = {